Get To Know the Redis Database: Iterating Over Keys

-Iterating over the Redis key space has other important use cases too a few that come to mind are:
+Iterating over the Redis CLI (Command Line Interface) keyspace has other important use cases.
+A few that come to mind are:

-• Garbage collection or cleaning up keys that match a certain pattern
+• Garbage collection or cleaning up keys with a certain keys matching pattern.

-• Data movement and schema changes or moving a certain set keys to another data structure
+• Data movement and schema changes or moving a certain set of keys to another data store

-• Debugging, data sampling, data fixes or finding and fixing all keys which were messed up by a recent change
+• Debugging, data sampling, data fixes, or finding and fixing all keys that were messed up by a recent change

 In this post, we will dig deep into various key space iteration options available in Redis.